- Getting Started: Architect WordPress Theme Documentation

 You’re free to disable the native theme page builder and use any other that you want.
 In addition, our theme is fully compatible with all the WordPress page builders’ engines.

 Page Builder – Video Tutorials #

-We will apply some great start guide video tutorials for the page builder WordPress plugin and pages creation.
-In addition, to see all the official videos please go to the plugin developers’ site on https://vc.wpbakery.com/video-tutorials/.
-Moreover, we have a complete list of video tutorials for all page building processes on WordPress on our YouTube channel, please check it out on our Architect theme documentation.
+We will apply some great start guide video tutorials for the page builder WordPress plugin and page creation.
+In addition, to see all the official videos, please visit the plugin developers’ site.

 Visual Composer Plugin Navigation Interface

 Posts Grid WPBakery WordPress Plugin: Architect WordPress Documentation

 Buttons Usage Guide WPBakery: Architect WordPress Documentation

 Add and Edit Images in Visual Composer Plugin

 Add Visual Composer Plugin Row and Column

 Add and Edit Image Gallery in Visual Composer